 lcon Command Function Images Export slides as individual images.
 Video Export a project as a video.
-X PDF Document Export a project as a PDF file. w Microsoft Word Export a project as a Microsoft Word file. x Microsoft Excel Export a project as a Microsoft Excel file. • Microsoft PowerPoint Export a project as a Microsoft PowerPoint file.
-9 HTML5 Export a project as HTML5. Ø SCORM Export a project as a SCORM package.
+X PDF Document Export a project as a PDF file. w Microsoft Word Export a project as a Microsoft Word file. x Microsoft Excel Export a project as a Microsoft Excel file.
+P Microsoft PowerPoint Export a project as a Microsoft PowerPoint file.
+5 HTML5 Export a project as HTML5. Ø SCORM Export a project as a SCORM package.
 8 Experience API Export a project as an Experience API package.
-Publish LMS Export a project and publish to LMS.
-O Player Settings Customize the HTML5 player.
-HTML5 Preview Preview a project in browser.
+1 Publish LMS Export a project and publish it to LMS.
+0 Player Settings Customize the HTML5 player.
+HTML5 Preview Preview a project in the browser.